kelj0/LearningPython/README.md

 # Cat(House) and it would have all methods that House have

 #----------------------------------
-# Simplest python class (roughlt similar to struct in C
+# Simplest python class (roughly similar to struct in C)
 #----------------------------------
 >> class rec: pass
 >> rec.name="test"